7 Things You Can't Say About China - February 18th, Hour 2

 That's something coming from me and coming from many other countries also.

-Uh you know, Ukraine is being just wiped out.
+You know, Ukraine is being just wiped out.

 Look at what's happening to the cities.

-That there are cities that's not even a building standing.
+There's not even a building standing.

-It's a massive it's you talk about Gaza.
+It's a massive, you talk about Gaza.

-Actually, many have percentage-wise, more buildings knocked down than in Gaza.
+Actually, many have, percentage-wise, more buildings knocked down than in Gaza.

 So, you know, people are tired of it.